sunfounder/3in1-kit/docs/source/components/component_buzzer.rst

 .. image:: img/buzzer_symbol.png
     :width: 150

 You can check the pins of the buzzer, the longer one is the anode and the shorter one is the cathode.
-Please don’t mix them up when connecting, otherwise the buzzer will not make sound.
+Please don't mix them up when connecting, otherwise the buzzer will not make sound.

 `Buzzer - Wikipedia <https://en.wikipedia.org/wiki/Buzzer>`_

 **Example**

-* :ref:`ar_beep` (Learning Project)
+* :ref:`ar_beep` (Basic Project)
-* :ref:`ar_passive_buzzer` (Learning Project)
+* :ref:`ar_passive_buzzer` (Basic Project)
 * :ref:`iot_music` (IoT Project)